See and HEAR the proof...

 Click below for more MOSD alumni stories!

 Brittany and her oldest brother were both born profoundly deaf to hearing parents.
 Brittany received one cochlear implant when she was four years old, missing several years of critical language development.
 Through aural and speech therapy, Brittany developed language, allowing her to lead an independent life.
 Brittany mainstreamed into her local kindergarten in the early 1990's and graduated Summa Cum Laude from the University of Memphis in 2009.
-For more than 5 years, Brittany held the position of Engagement Manager at Cochlear Americas which gave her the opportunity to travel around the world educating people with hearing loss and sharing the benefits of cochlear implants.
-Brittany joined the MOSD team in January 2018 as a Development Associate and she is forever grateful for this career opportunity to serve where it all started for Brittany!
+For more than five years, Brittany held the position of Engagement Manager at Cochlear Americas which gave her the opportunity to travel around the world educating people with hearing loss and sharing the benefits of cochlear implants.
 For fun, Brittany loves sports and is very competitive!

 Tyler is a proud graduate of MOSD and leads an independent and successful adult life.
 He now lives in Houston, TX and works for Hewlett Packard as a supply chain analyst.
 Tyler is working with the Houston Ear Research Foundation and Cochlear Corporation in a study on the upgrade from a Freedom processor to the Nucleus 6.
 Tyler is a perfect candidate for this study because he is incredibly particular about the programming of his implant and has always used every feature each of his implants have offered.
 He loves to swim and is a member of the Masters Swimming Program in Houston.
 He is active in church and other local adult programs.

-"Lewis was adopted from China at 15 months old (April 2013) and we realized he was deaf several months after returning to the United States.
+"Lewis was adopted from China at 15 months old in April 2013 and we realized he was deaf several months after returning to the United States.
 Upon learning of his disability, we reached out to Memphis Oral School for the Deaf where we were educated and counseled in effectively navigating the possibility of obtaining cochlear implants.
-Dr. McDonald implanted Lewis at 23 months (4 days before Christmas-the best present ever) and he was enrolled at MOSD in January 2014 (the first day of school was his 2nd birthday).
+Dr. McDonald implanted Lewis at 23 months four days before Christmas (best Christmas present ever) and he was enrolled at MOSD in January 2014 on his second birthday.
 Lewis graduated from MOSD in May 2018 with the necessary skills to be mainstreamed thanks to the teaching and guidance of the caring teachers, audiologists, and therapists.
-He loves his new school, Marshall Academy - Home of the Patriots and wants to be an engineer when he grows up (so he can drive Thomas The Train).
-He is a very happy little boy and we are very thankful every day for the opportunity MOSD has provided to Lewis, it is an absolute blessing." -Dan and Ellen Gaw, proud parents
+He loves his new school Marshall Academy - Home of the Patriots - and wants to be an engineer when he grows up so he can drive Thomas the Train.
+He is a very happy little boy and we are very thankful every day for the opportunity MOSD has provided to Lewis, it is an absolute blessing." - Dan and Ellen Gaw, proud parents